 PISPs, on the other hand, initiate a payment on behalf of the user without the need to provide credit card details with each transaction.
-PISPs are able to withdraw the money directly from a user’s account if they had previously given their consent.
+PISPs are able to withdraw money directly from a user’s account if they had previously given their consent.

 STRONG CUSTOMER AUTHENTICATION

 One of the most important changes for organisations’ compliance processes refers to Strong Customer Authentication (SCA), which came into force on 14 September 2019.

 To comply with the SCA requirement, payment transactions processed within the EU – excluding a restricted number of exceptions to allow for “frictionless flow” – need for the customer’s identity to be verified using at least 2 of the following:

 - Something the user KNOWS (e.g. password, pin)